 Lifeguard FAQS FAW FAQS ER FAQS

-Yes, as a minimum for lifeguard courses you need to be able to swim 50metres (two lengths) in 1 minute before you enrol on the course.
-You will also need to be confident in treading water and submerging to the deepest part of the pool where the course is being held.
+Yes, as a minimum for lifeguard courses you must be able to swim 50 metres (two lengths) in under 1 minute before you enrol.
+You will also need to be confident treading water and able to submerge to the deepest part of the pool where the course is being held.
+You will be asked to confirm this on your enrolment form as a confirmation of pre-requisites.

 You will only need to retake the section of it which you didn’t pass.
 And you have 1 month to do so.
 If additional money to support this process is needed we will discuss this with you- this wouldn’t be the full course cost though.